cheerioskun/typstify/README.md

 The cross-platform desktop editor for Typst.
 Unlock the power of Typst with Typstify.
 Get the professional power of LaTeX with a modern, intuitive editor designed for seamless typesetting and development.

-## Source-Only Distribution

-**Important:** The typstify project is distributed as source code only.
-For pre-compiled binary releases, please download from the [official website](https://typstify.com/download)

 ## Run